Wuthering Heights: Inspiration for locations

 High Sunderland Hall in 1818, shortly before Emily Brontë saw the building.

-There is no evidence that either Thrushcross Grange or Wuthering Heights is based on an actual building, but various locations have been speculated as inspirations.
+There is no evidence that either Thrushcross Grange or Wuthering Heights is based on an actual building, but various locations have been speculated to have inspired them.
 Top Withens, a ruined farmhouse in an isolated area near the Haworth Parsonage, was suggested as the model for Wuthering Heights by Ellen Nussey, a friend of Charlotte Brontë.
 However, its structure does not match that of the farmhouse described in the novel.
 High Sunderland Hall, near Law Hill, Halifax where Emily worked briefly as a governess in 1838, now demolished, has also been suggested as a model for Wuthering Heights.
 However, it is too grand for a farmhouse.

 Ponden Hall is famous for reputedly being the inspiration for Thrushcross Grange, since Brontë was a frequent visitor.
-However, it does not match the description given in the novel and is closer in size and appearance to the farmhouse of Wuthering Heights.
+However, it does not match the description in the novel and is more similar in size and appearance to the farmhouse at Wuthering Heights.
 The Brontë biographer Winifred Gerin believed that Ponden Hall was the original of Wildfell Hall, the old mansion in Anne Brontë's The Tenant of Wildfell Hall.
 Helen Smart, while noting that Thrushcross Grange has "traditionally been associated with ...
 Ponden Hall, Stanbury, near Haworth", sees Shibden Hall, Northowram, in Halifax parish, as more likely, referring to Hilda Marsden's article "The Scenic Background of Wuthering Heights".

 Point of view

-Most of the novel is the story told by housekeeper Nelly Dean to Lockwood, though the novel uses several narrators (in fact, five or six) to place the story in perspective, or in a variety of perspectives.
+Most of the novel is the story told by housekeeper Nelly Dean to Lockwood, though the novel uses several narrators (in fact, five or six) to place the story in perspective, or to present it from a variety of perspectives.
 Emily Brontë uses this frame story technique to narrate most of the story.
 Thus, for example, Lockwood, the first narrator of the story, tells the story of Nelly, who herself tells the story of another character.
-The use of a character like Nelly Dean is a literary device, a well-known convention taken from the Gothic novel, the function of which is to portray the events in a more mysterious and exciting manner.
+The use of a character like Nelly Dean is a literary device, a well-known convention taken from the Gothic novel, the function of which is to portray the events more mysteriously and excitingly.

 Thus, the point of view comes from: